 Guidelines for Grass

 Apply wood ashes with the same precision used for other lawn fertilizers.
 Be sure to moisten your grass first and then spread the ashes evenly over the area.
 Next, rake them in lightly and water thoroughly.
-The ash will affect pH in a matter of days.
+The ash will affect pH more quickly than if you apply lime.
 Wait at least one month before using any nitrogen fertilizers.

 In general, 10 to 15 pounds of wood ashes per 1,000 square feet is safe for most soils, but a soil test confirms your lawn's needs.
 Ash your lawn only once every five years or when a new soil test reconfirms a need.
 Add any leftover ash to your compost pile.